BishopFox/sliver/docs/sliver-docs/pages/docs/md/Getting Started.md

-## Server Setup

 Download the latest server [release](https://github.com/BishopFox/sliver/releases) for your platform, and just run the binary.
 That's it, you're pretty much done.

 Sliver is designed for a one server deployment per-operation.
 The server supports Linux, Windows, and MacOS however we strongly recommend running the server on a Linux host (or MacOS, well really anything that isn't Windows), as some features may be more difficult to get working on a Windows server.
-The Windows client should work just fine when accessing a Linux/MacOS server from Windows, if for some odd reason your operators want to actually use Windows you'll just need to setup [multiplayer mode](/docs?name=Multi-player+Mode).
+The Windows client should work just fine when accessing a Linux/MacOS server from Windows, so if for some odd reason your operators actually want to use Windows you can still accommodate them using [multiplayer mode](/docs?name=Multi-player+Mode).

 Obfuscated builds require `git` to be installed.
 Additionally, Sliver has two external dependencies for _optional_ features: MinGW and Metasploit.
 To enable DLL payloads (on a Linux server) you need to install MinGW.
 To enable some MSF integrations you'll need Metasploit installed on the server.